rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 **Firewall Settings**

-Ensure that all the SKC service ports are opened up with firewall
+Ensure that all the SKC service ports are accessible with firewall

 ## **3. RHEL Package Requirements**